 DBM must have written permission (an "authorization") from you, or your dependents over the age of 18 years, to use or give out your protected health information to other persons or organizations.
-An authorization is good for only one year.
 You may revoke an authorization at any time by written notice.

 DBM and your HCFSA do not use your protected health information for fundraising or marketing purposes.
-DBM and your HCFSA do not and are prohibited from selling your protected health information.
+DBM and your HCFSA are prohibited from selling your protected health information.
 However, we can request payment for treatment or coverage provided to you, for services provided in connection with the health plan (such as processing claims), and for copying costs when you ask for copies of records we have containing your information.